nicholas477/nicholas477.github.io/_posts/2023-10-21-multipass_pp.md

 ## Implementing post processing passes
 I wrote a [plugin that helps you implement your own post processing passes with scene view extensions](https://github.com/nicholas477/MultipassPP), so the rest of this section will just be a high level overview of how to implement your own scene view extension.
 If you want to see specifics you can peruse the code in the plugin.

-I also recommend using the
+If you want to write your own post processing pass then I recommend just using the plugin instead of writing the extension entirely from scratch.
+The interlacing effect and motion blur effect are included in the plugin for you to edit however you like.

 #### Creating the scene view extension
 Creating a scene view extension and getting the engine to run it is pretty straightforward.
 You subclass `FSceneViewExtensionBase` or `FWorldSceneViewExtension`, implement the pure virtual methods, and call `FSceneViewExtensions::NewExtension()` with your extension.